Writing your next book starts at Protagonist Crafts

 Use story structure to outline your novel

 Remember, structure isn’t the same thing as formula.
 It doesn’t make every story the same any more than having a skeleton makes every person look the same.
-If you would like to learn more about it, I’ve written a post about story structure and I also offer this novel structure workshop.
+If you’d like to learn more about it, I’ve written a post about story structure and I also offer this novel structure workshop that comes with a workbook.

 1 / Life is normal until something big changes everything